captainrobbo/wikijstest/home.md

 	# 1.2 Manage - Setting up & Editing your Competition

-[PhotoFinish](/manuals/cms/timingintegration) - How to integrate your PhotoFinish system to OpenTrack for instant track results

 **Tab Number 1:** [Basics Tab](/manuals/cms/timingintegration) - Advice and instructions on the Basic tab when Managing your competition

 **Tab Number 2:** [Config Tab](/manuals/cms/config) - Advice and instructions on the Config tab when Managing your competition